 - contracts related to the granting of exclusive broadcasting rights of TV series and shows;

 - contracts between satellite service providers and TV satellite channels;

-- contracts between advertising companies and newspapers.; and
+- contracts between advertising companies and newspapers; and

 - contracts for the management of TV channels.

-Three cases will be briefly studied below, as an illustration for these different types of contracts and disputes.
+Four cases will be briefly studied below, as an illustration for these different types of contracts and disputes.

-The first case was filed in 2014.
+The second case was filed in 2014.
 It related to a contract made between an Egyptian sport federation and a private company, granting the latter the exclusive rights to broadcast various competitions and sports events held by the federation.
 However, due to some security issues, which occurred during 2012, the competitions were cancelled by a governmental decree.
 The company was not able to pay the amounts due under the contract.
 To remedy to this situation, the parties concluded an amendment annexed to the contract reducing the amount of the payments and extending the contract’s duration to another year.
 Despite the amendment, the company defaulted and the federation brought arbitration proceedings against it before CRCICA, in accordance with the arbitration clause included in the contract.
 Before the tribunal, the parties discussed many legal issues.
-An important issue related to whether the cancellation of the competition amounted to a force majeure event discharging the company from its obligations under the contract, and whether the federation had the right to terminate the contract for non performance.
-The company also claimed to set-off for some of the amounts due to the federation with other debts that the federation owed to it.
-The arbitral tribunal granted the respondent its request to set-off for a part of its dues and obliged it to pay the remaining amount to the federation.
+An important issue related to whether the cancellation of the competition amounted to a force majeure event discharging the company from its obligations under the contract and whether the federation had the right to terminate the contract for non-performance.
+The company also claimed to set off some of the amounts due to the federation with other debts that the federation owed to it.
+The arbitral tribunal granted the respondent its request to set off a part of its dues and obliged it to pay the remaining amount to the federation.
 The tribunal rejected the application of the force majeure theory because the parties had remedied its consequences through the contract’s amendment by reducing the amount of the payments.